IPv6 Development in Hong Kong

 The Internet infrastructure for Hong Kong is ready for IPv6 deployment.
 The Internet exchange services provided by the Hong Kong Internet Exchange (HKIX) have been supporting IPv6 since March 2004.
-As at June 2013, more than 110 organisations, institutes and Internet Service Providers (ISPs) have IPv6 connections to HKIX.
-In 2006, the Hong Kong Internet Registration Corporation (HKIRC) started to offer IPv6 domain name services.
+Since 2006, the Hong Kong Internet Registration Corporation (HKIRC) has been offering IPv6 domain name services.
 Major Internet Services Providers in Hong Kong are aware of the IPv4 address exhaustion issue.
 Commercial IPv6 access services are available since 2000.
-Currently a number of ISPs, data centers and Web hosting services providers in Hong Kong provide commercial IPv6 services.
+Currently, a number of ISPs, data centers and Web hosting services providers in Hong Kong provide commercial IPv6 services.

 The Hong Kong Government is monitoring the IPv4 address exhaustion issue, keeps in view of the IPv6 deployment in the Asia Pacific region and supports the IPv6 deployment in Hong Kong.
 Below are the highlights of the IPv6 activities and related parties in Hong Kong: